client9/client9-website-2015/content/post/2015-01-17-comparison-of-linux-on-aws.md

 ### Notes:

-* Unsurprisingly, commerical-based distributions had more packages installed than more-community driven ones.
+* Unsurprisingly, commercial-based distributions had more packages installed than more-community driven ones.
 I'll let you decide if they add value or not.
 * To be fair to SUSE, it specifically said it came with everything.
   With 724 packages installed by default, it better.
-* Ubuntu 12 is filled with stuff that doesnt belong on a (cloud)
+* Ubuntu 12 is filled with stuff that doesn't belong on a (cloud)
   server: bluetooth drivers, wireless drivers, NFS, etc.
 * Ubunut 12 and 14 package up various X (the windows system) libraries, apparently for a graphic boot system.
 Probably not so useful in a cloud environment.